• Hi, my name is

 I am a first generation student, proud daughter of refugees, and product of public education.

 Born and raised in Chicago, I completed my bachelor's degree in psychology and Asian American Studies at the University of Illinois at Urbana-Champaign, my master’s degree in College Student Personnel at the University of Maryland-College Park, and my doctoral degree in Higher Education at Indiana University.
 I also earned an Executive Certificate in Strategic Diversity and Inclusion Management from Georgetown University.
 In Fall 2015, I joined the faculty to teach the course on measurement and metrics.
-I am currently a visiting assistant professor in Higher Education at Northern Illinois University (Dekalb, IL).
+Right now, I am an assistant professor in Higher Education at Northern Illinois University (Dekalb, IL).

 My community is everything.